aaOpenSource/aaLog/README.md

 A few years ago at the software conference in Dallas I had a conversation with a Wonderware engineer that had built a tool to read the log files and forward them to various different formats: Syslog, CSV, SQL Server, etc.  I thought this was a brilliant idea but unfortunately it was never productized so the the general customer base could benefit.
 After some time I decided I would do something about it.

 So with a little patience, ingenuity, and an existing DLL in the system I was able to reverse engineer the format of the log files.
-From that I wrote a library, based on the original system provided one, with some nice improvements and additions.
+No, I'm not a genius or a hacker, just spent a little special time with the files and the code before they agreed to show me their secrets.
+From that I wrote a library, based heavily on the original system provided one, with some nice improvements and additions.

 The first application that I plan to use the library for is an ultra simple console app that when run will output the latest unread messages to a STDOUT console.
 From there you can configure your own application to consume this input for whatever purpose you wish.
 I plan to create a [Splunk Universal Forwarder](http://docs.splunk.com/Splexicon:Universalforwarder) configuration to take this output and send to a Splunk Enterprise indexing system.